Liover Peguero Player Props: Pirates vs. Phillies

-The Pittsburgh Pirates and Liover Peguero, who went 0-for-1 last time in action, take on Aaron Nola and the Philadelphia Phillies at PNC Park, Saturday at 7:05 PM ET.
+On Sunday, Liover Peguero (coming off going 3-for-4 with a home run and two RBI) and the Pittsburgh Pirates play the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
+First pitch is at 1:35 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Padres.
+He hit a home run while going 3-for-4 in his most recent game against the Phillies.

 Liover Peguero Game Info & Props vs. the Phillies